damienlethiec/after-le-wagon/README.md

 1. Andrew NG [Machine Learning] and [Deep Learning Specialization] courses are best in class
 1. If you learn best "top down", give [Fast.ai] a try
 1. Tired of Moocs?
 Enroll in [Dataquest]
-1. Want to go deeper?
-[Lambda School] is slowly becoming a reference

 ### Try something different in back-end